iniwidi/DCL13_Vagrant/readme.md

 * copy the `Vagrantfile` and `scripts` folder to your Drupal project
   * `cp /path/to/DCL13_Vagrant/project_box/Vagrantfile /path/to/DCL13_Drupal/Vagrantfile`
   * `cp -r /path/to/DCL13_Vagrant/project_box/scripts/* /path/to/DCL13_Drupal/scripts`
+* run `vargant up`

+## Customisation

+Improvements to this setup can be done by forking, pull requests, posting issues, etc. I can't however promise any sort of guarantee that these will be adressed in a timely fashion.
+You are ofcourse free to clone the repo and improve or alter it to fit your needs.

+## Known issues

+Things that aren't completely up to par are likely to be logged in [the issue tracker](https://github.com/sjugge/DCL13_Vagrant/issues).